pascaljette/PokeBattleDemo/README.md

 ## Xamarin
 [Xamarin](https://www.xamarin.com/) implementation would have been better, considering we are aiming for iOS/Android cross-platform usage, but the proof of concept has been implemented in iOS/Swift only for now due to time constraints.

+## Dependency Injection and mocks
+We already have proper dependency injection in our view controllers.
+This would make the project easy to mock and test.
+What we need to do next is deign proper interfaces for the objects passed to the view controller initializers so that a mock implementation can be passed as well.

+## Localization
+In iOS, localization is as easy as putting all our strings in localizable .strings files.
+This should be relatively trivial to do with our application.

 ## Home screen

 ### Progress View